The Virtual Currency Regulation Review: Cayman Islands

 iii Risk assessment

-An entity (or its delegate) is required to undertake an assessment of the risks of money laundering and terrorist financing based on its customers, the country in which customers reside or operate, the products and services offered, and the delivery channels by which they are offered, and determine the appropriate level and type of mitigation of such risks.
+An entity (or its delegate) is required to undertake an assessment of the risks of money laundering and terrorist financing based on its customers, the country in which customers reside or operate, the products and services offered, and the delivery channels by which they are offered, and to determine the appropriate level and type of mitigation of such risks.

-It is arguable that, as most business involving virtual currency is conducted online, this represents a delivery channel with a higher risk of money laundering, and therefore should be considered in the risk assessment undertaken by a business.
+It is arguable that, as most business involving virtual currency is conducted online, this represents a delivery channel with a higher risk of money laundering and therefore should be considered in the risk assessment undertaken by a business.

 iv Customer due diligence